 My first time shopping Thrive Market

-So, once I bit the bullet and purchased the membership (I did yearly, it’s 1/2 the cost of doing monthly) and you can get a $20 credit using this link!
+So, once I bit the bullet and purchased the membership (I did yearly, it’s 1/2 the cost of doing monthly) and you can get free product up to $22 value using this link!

 Once logged in, at first I was a little overwhelmed.
 There’s a lot of stuff!
 It’s hard to buy groceries online.
 I asked for some advice from other people I knew used Thrive Market to help me.
 Then, I also searched for missing pieces in my own pantry (gluten-free options, easy on-the-go snacks, etc.)